shravankshenoy/oss_learning_paths/LearningPath1.md

 #### Level 1
 In the terminal/command prompt, create 2 entries with hash datatype.
 Then retrieve all of them
 #### Level 2
-Create a FastAPI app which gets data from any of the public APIs in the link - https://github.com/public-apis/public-apisand then caches it using redis, so that when the end users call the same url, they get the same data instantaneously
+Create a FastAPI app which gets data from any of the public APIs in the link - https://github.com/public-apis/public-apis and then caches it using redis, so that when the end users call the same url, they get the same data instantaneously

 ## LLM and Prompt engineering
 ### Concepts